 Ride the Wave and Cherish The Slow

 We feel this need to be busy, busy, busy, go, go, go, because if we are not, there must be something wrong with us, right?
 Wrong.
 Try this: Stop chasing busy.
 I know that after a big work event, pitch or even a workout (think of savannas after yoga), there tends to be a slower period.
 For me, it was in December of last year when work slowed down, and for others, it could be a seasonal cycle of when sales are strongest for their products; think of sunblock or beach accessories in the summer.
 When you have these moments: Take.
 Advantage.
 Don't feel the need to fill your schedule for the sake of it, rather do something to embrace the slower time.
-Be it a pedicure, a cooking class you've wanted to try, a special activity with your family or lunch with your friends, make those things happen.
+Be it a pedicure, going for a run-walk (find more info here), or a cooking class you've wanted to try, a special activity with your family or lunch with your friends, make those things happen.
 And if you're one who feels the need to continue to work on your business, use the slower time to asses your business from a 360 degree perspective, for instance, update your portfolio, refresh your web site, do some research and meet new people.
 Ideally, you will have more clarity to remember your "Why" and benefit your business and well-being to a new degree.

 Make time for yourself.

 Scheduling time for yourself is a keystone to wellness, and it doesn't need to be earned.
 Even for those of us who love our work, it's important to let go of "the good stress" and plan time for you.
 This is Non-Negotiable.
 Bottom line, most of us tend to live off of everyone's else's schedules these days (our kids, our clients, etc.) and we no longer follow our own internal compass.
 The more you do things that you want to do, the more fulfillment and happiness you will get out of work and life.